Below I compare flea bites vs. bed bug bites. So, when you have a bug infestation, you want to know which bug you’re dealing with.

 Skin Reaction to the Bites

-Bed Bug Bites – Different people will have varied reactions to bed bug bites depending on the sensitivity of their skin.
+Bed Bug Bites – Different people will have varied reactions to bed bug bites depending on their skin sensitivity.

-While some people show no sign of the bites, others will experience serious allergic reactions.
+While some people show no sign of the bites, others will experience severe allergic reactions.
 This is usually accompanied by the urge to scratch the bites.

 Do The Bites Cause Infection?